On the limiting distribution of sums of random multiplicative functions: Convergence of modified moments: proof of Theorem

 We would now like to find a coupling of the phases $\left(\phi(p), \phi_y^{\mathbf{u}, \mathbf{t}}(p)\right)$ such that the $r$-Wasserstein distance $\EE\left[|\phi(p) - \phi_y^{\mathbf{u}, \mathbf{t}}(p)|^r\right]^{1/r}$ is minimised.\footnote{We are using the Euclidean metric when measuring $|\phi(p) - \phi_y^{\mathbf{u}, \mathbf{t}}(p)|$.
 This may not be optimal in the sense that it ignores the fact that the end points of $[0,1]$ are identified (because we are ultimately interested in coupling $(\alpha(p), \alpha_y^{\mathbf{u}, \mathbf{t}}(p))$, but the estimates under the Euclidean metric are simpler to obtain and sufficient for our purpose).} It is well-known (see e.g.~\cite[Section 2.2]{San2015}) that the minimum may be attained simultaneously for all $r \ge 1$ using monotone coupling, i.e.~we set $\phi_y^{\mathbf{u}, \mathbf{t}}(p) := (D_y^{\mathbf{u}, \mathbf{t}})^{-1}(\phi(p))$ where $D_y^{\mathbf{u}, \mathbf{t}}(x) := \int_0^x d_y^{\mathbf{u}, \mathbf{t}}(x_0) dx_0$ is the cumulative distribution function of the random variable $\phi_y^{\mathbf{u}, \mathbf{t}}(p)$, and $(D_y^{\mathbf{u}, \mathbf{t}})^{-1}$ is its inverse. \begin{lem} Let $\Delta_y^{\mathbf{u}, \mathbf{t}}(p) := \alpha_y^{\mathbf{u}, \mathbf{t}}(p) - \alpha$ and $\widetilde{\Delta}_y^{\mathbf{u}, \mathbf{t}}(p) = \Delta_y^{\mathbf{u}, \mathbf{t}}(p) - \EE\left[\Delta_y^{\mathbf{u}, \mathbf{t}}(p)\right]$, where $\left(\alpha_y^{\mathbf{u}, \mathbf{t}}\right)_{\mathbf{t} \in I \times I}$ and $\alpha(p)$ are jointly defined on the same probability space using monotone coupling of phases.
 There exists some universal constant $C>0$ such that

-\end{lem} \Cref{lem:couple-estimate} is a statement that does not involve any randomness (in particular, the universal constant $C$ is deterministic) because we can determine the value of $\Delta_y^{\mathbf{u}, \mathbf{t}}(p)$ as soon as the phase $\phi(p)$ of $\alpha(p)$ is given.
+\end{lem} \Cref{lem:couple-estimate} is a statement that does not involve any randomness (in particular, the universal constant $C$ is deterministic) because we can determine the value of $\Delta_y^{\mathbf{u}, \mathbf{t}}(p)$ as soon as the phase $\phi(p)$ of $\alpha(p)$ is given. \begin{proof} Note that \eqref{eq:coupling-estimate2} follows from \eqref{eq:coupling-estimate1} (up to a different choice of absolute constant $C$) since